kyleyannelli/sh-bot/README.md

 - **User Presence Monitoring**: Tracks the online/offline status of specified users.
 - **Voice Channel Monitoring**: Optionally monitors a specific voice channel for user activity.
 - **Automated Script Execution**: Runs custom scripts based on user presence or voice channel activity.
-- **Resource Management**: Helps in freeing up system resources by stopping services when not in use.
+- **Resource Management**: Helps in freeing up server side resources by stopping services when not in use.
 - **Configurable Cooldown**: Prevents rapid toggling of scripts through a customizable cooldown period.
 - **Debouncing Logic**: Ensures scripts are not executed multiple times due to quick presence fluctuations.